sushanth-bobby/bobbydreamer.xyz/content/blog/42-working-the-djinn.md

 2022-02-23 : [Books to reread](141-books-to-revisit)

 * * *
+**Date** : 2024
+##### To know your purpose, think on these questions

+Who inspires you and why?
+Understanding who you look up to can help you uncover the qualities or values you aspire to embody.
+What problems do you enjoy solving?
+Identify the challenges that excite you and make you feel purposeful when working on them.
+What recurring dreams or goals do you have?
+Pay attention to any long-standing desires or visions that keep coming up in your life.

+* * *
 **Date** : 18/March/2022

 ##### Said by Ginni Rometty, Chairman, President and CEO of IBM @ Stanford Graduate School of Business